 Below is a list of the top five most commonly discussed topics among chat users.
-Whether you're already using Chat or looking into adding the feature, check out the list below to see how others have successfully struck up conversations through this two-way communication tool to continue building relationships.
+Whether you currently use Chat or want to add the feature, check out the list to see how others have successfully struck up conversations through this two-way communication tool and built stronger relationships because of it.

 1. Mid-Week Engagement

 The conversation doesn't have to stop once the lesson wraps up; you now have another channel to cover key takeaways outside the time you meet and help create a stronger sense of community.

 2. Spiritual Growth

 Send words of encouragement to serve as a friendly reminder to help one another in their walk of faith.
 Words of wisdom will spark conversation and community with your members.

-The ability to send in questions surrounding the sermon, church, an event or ministry allows for greater understanding of your mission.
+The ability to send in questions surrounding the sermon, church, an event, or ministry allows for a greater understanding of your mission.

 4. Scripture Encouragement

 Create an opportunity to share bible verses, and keep the Bible at the forefront of your members' minds throughout the week.

 5. Events & Reminders

 Allow two-way communication among specific groups to help make projects and planning a breeze.
 Conversations as simple as what snacks everyone will bring, to cell group, to a reminder that meeting times have been moved to another day - help increase attendance, participation, and overall interest into your events and ministries.

 Chat-Enabled Tag Interests to consider